mettamind-ai/CUTE/hnet/2025-07-08-tradeoffs.md

 ---

-This blog post was adapted from a talk I've given a handful of times over the last year.
-It was meant to be a high-level talk accessible to a fairly broad audience, but hopefully has some interesting insights, opinions, and intuitions around sequence models for the dedicated researchers too.

 ## State Space Models

-Just so we're on the same page, I'll start by defining what I mean by a state space model.
-(This section isn't strictly necessary to get to the main part of this post though; feel free to skip directly to [the next section](#states-brains-and-databases).)
+A state space model definition:
 $$
 \begin{equation}
 \label{eq:ssm}
 \begin{aligned}
 h_{t} &= A_t h_{t-1} + B_t x_t \\
-y_t &= C_t^{\top} h_t
+y_t &= C_t h_t
 \end{aligned}
 \end{equation}
 $$

-These equations define the (structured) state space model (SSM) as developed in a line of work <d-cite key="gu2023thesis"></d-cite>
-culminating in Mamba <d-cite key="gu2023mamba"></d-cite>.
+These equations define the (structured) state space model (SSM) as developed in a line of work <d-cite key="gu2023thesis"/> culminating in Mamba <d-cite key="gu2023mamba"/>.
 They can be viewed as a modern version of a recurrent neural network (RNN) with a few key characteristics.

 While a lot of technical work was involved in getting this family of models to work, I'll start by trying to abstract away what I view as the main high-level ingredients that made these models successful, e.g. match the performance of Transformers on language modeling.

 ### The three ingredients

 #### 1. State size
-A characteristic of the SSM is that its hidden state $h_t$ has a larger size than the the inputs and outputs $x_t, y_t$.
+A characteristic of the SSM is that its hidden state $h_t$ has a `larger size` than the the inputs and outputs $x_t, y_t$`.

-The key idea is that the hidden state of any recurrent model is its only access to the model's context (in an autoregressive setting).
-So for modeling information-dense modalities such as language, the model needs a large enough state to store the relevant information that it wants to access later.
+The key idea is that the hidden state of any recurrent model is its `only access to the model's context`.
+So for modeling information-dense modalities such as language, the model `needs a large enough state` to store the relevant information that it wants to access later.

-In SSMs, if each input $x_t$ is a 1-dimensional scalar, then the hidden state $h_t$ is an $\mathtt{N}$-dimensional vector, where $\mathtt{N}$ is an independent hyperparameter called the *state size, state dimension, or state expansion factor*.
-This is also known as a SISO (single-input single-output) SSM and allows the models to store $\mathtt{N}$ times as much information as older RNNs such as LSTMs and GRUs <d-cite key="lstm"></d-cite><d-cite key="chung2014empirical"></d-cite>.
+In SSMs, if each input $x_t$ is a 1-dimensional scalar, then the hidden state $h_t$ is an $\mathtt{N}$-dimensional vector, where $\mathtt{N}$ is an independent hyperparameter called the **state size, state dimension, or state expansion factor**.
+This is also known as a SISO (single-input single-output) SSM and allows the models to store $\mathtt{N}$ times as much information as older RNNs such as LSTMs and GRUs <d-cite key="lstm"/><d-cite key="chung2014empirical"/>.

 #### 2. State expressivity
-Not only does the model need to have a large enough state to *theoretically* store relevant context, it needs to have an expressive enough state update function to encode and access exactly the information it needs.
+Not only does the model need to have a large enough state to *theoretically* store relevant context, it needs to have an `expressive enough` state update function to encode and access exactly the information it needs.

-Earlier versions of "linear time-invariant" SSMs used simple recurrences $h_{t} = A h_{t-1} + B x_t$ whose updates are constant at every time step <d-cite key="gu2023thesis"></d-cite>.
+Earlier versions of "linear time-invariant" SSMs used simple recurrences $h_{t} = A h_{t-1} + B x_t$ whose updates are constant at every time step <d-cite key="gu2023thesis"/>.
-While this works great for compressible data like audio, it doesn't provide enough flexibility for sequences with variable information rates like language, where the model may have to selectively choose what information to remember.
+While this works great for compressible data like audio, it doesn't provide enough flexibility for sequences with variable information rates like language, where the model may `have to selectively choose` what information to remember.

 **Selective SSMs** like Mamba fix this by making the recurrence more expressive by letting the transition matrices vary through time and depend on the data itself.
 These mechanisms are closely related to the gating mechanisms of classical RNNs!

 This is the area with the most active research on modern recurrent models, which are focused on understanding the theoretical expressivity of different parameterizations of the transition matrix $A_t$ and what they allow the model to remember in its state.

 #### 3. Training efficiency
 Having a larger and more expressive recurrent state is important, but comes with a critical trade-off -- the model becomes much harder to compute.
-Mamba addressed this with careful parameterization of the recurrence and utilizing the classic parallel scan algorithm<d-cite key="blelloch1990prefix"></d-cite><d-cite key="martin2018parallelizing"></d-cite>.
+Mamba addressed this with careful parameterization of the recurrence and utilizing the `classic parallel scan` algorithm<d-cite key="blelloch1990prefix"/><d-cite key="martin2018parallelizing"/>.

 Many other algorithmic innovations have appeared, all with a few shared characteristics:

 - **Parallelization**: They aim to be parallelizable and practically efficient on accelerators like GPUs and TPUs -- preferably leveraging matrix multiplications (matmuls) as the workhorse.

 - **Memory management**: They have to control memory usage carefully.
 In particular, any model that uses state expansion can't actually materialize the state in main memory!
-While Mamba brute-forced the problem using clever awareness of the GPU memory hierarchy <d-cite key="gu2023mamba"></d-cite>, most alternatives find ways of rewriting the equations entirely to use different computation paths that don't need to compute the state explicitly during a parallel training pass.
+While Mamba brute-forced the problem using clever awareness of the GPU memory hierarchy <d-cite key="gu2023mamba"/>, most alternatives find ways of `rewriting the equations` entirely to use different computation paths that don't need to compute the state explicitly during a parallel training pass.

 - **Linearity**: The model generally has to be linear in $x_t$, leading some to call this whole family of models *linear recurrent models*.
 Linearity plays a role in both computational efficiency as well as modeling/optimization ability, which I won't get into here.

 ### Mamba - putting it all together
 None of these three ingredients is new:
-1. Linear attention <d-cite key="katharopoulos2020transformers"></d-cite><d-cite key="sun2023retentive"></d-cite> and earlier SSMs <d-cite key="gu2021combining"></d-cite><d-cite key="gu2022efficiently"></d-cite> had similar equations utilizing state expansion.
+1. Linear attention <d-cite key="katharopoulos2020transformers"/><d-cite key="sun2023retentive"/> and earlier SSMs <d-cite key="gu2021combining"/><d-cite key="gu2022efficiently"/> had *similar equations utilizing state expansion*.

-2. Selectivity was inspired by, and closely related to, gating mechanisms in classical RNNs like the LSTM and GRU <d-cite key="lstm"></d-cite><d-cite key="chung2014empirical"></d-cite>.
+2. Selectivity was inspired by, and closely related to, gating mechanisms in classical RNNs like the LSTM and GRU <d-cite key="lstm"/><d-cite key="chung2014empirical"/>.

-3. Parallel scans were utilized in earlier SSMs/linear RNNs like S5 <d-cite key="smith2023s5"></d-cite> and LRU <d-cite key="orvieto2023resurrecting"></d-cite>.
+3. Parallel scans were utilized in earlier SSMs/linear RNNs like S5 <d-cite key="smith2023s5"/> and LRU <d-cite key="orvieto2023resurrecting"/>.
 Linear attention variants also used parallelizable training algorithms leveraging matmuls.

 What Mamba did was show that **combining all of these together** was the key to a step change in empirical performance and approaching Transformers on language modeling.

 ### Modern recurrent models
 Since then, there's been a flurry of activity on continuing to understand and improve recurrent models.
 Many of them come from different motivations with different nomenclatures and terminologies.

-- Some models such as RWKV <d-cite key="peng2023rwkv"></d-cite><d-cite key="peng2024eagle"></d-cite><d-cite key="peng2025rwkv"></d-cite>, xLSTM <d-cite key="katharopoulos2020transformers"></d-cite>, and Griffin <d-cite key="de2024griffin"></d-cite> come from an **RNN-centric** point of view and call Ingredient 1 *matrix-valued states* and Ingredient 2 *gating*.
+- Some models such as RWKV <d-cite key="peng2023rwkv"/><d-cite key="peng2024eagle"/><d-cite key="peng2025rwkv"/>, xLSTM <d-cite key="katharopoulos2020transformers"/>, and Griffin <d-cite key="de2024griffin"/> come from an **RNN-centric** point of view and call Ingredient 1 *matrix-valued states* and Ingredient 2 *gating*.

-- **Linear attention** <d-cite key="katharopoulos2020transformers"></d-cite> first combined Ingredients 1 and 3; later variants such as GLA<d-cite key="yang2024gated"></d-cite> and Gated DeltaNet<d-cite key="yang2025gated"></d-cite> incorporate various forms of selectivity (data-dependent recurrence) and use attention-based terminology such as using $(K, Q, V)$ instead of $(B, C, X)$.
-Mamba-2 can also be simultaneously seen as either an SSM or a linear attention <d-cite key="dao2024transformers"></d-cite>.
+- **Linear attention** <d-cite key="katharopoulos2020transformers"/> first combined Ingredients 1 and 3; later variants such as GLA<d-cite key="yang2024gated"/> and Gated DeltaNet<d-cite key="yang2025gated"/> incorporate various forms of selectivity (data-dependent recurrence) and use attention-based terminology such as using $(K, Q, V)$ instead of $(B, C, X)$.
+Mamba-2 can also be simultaneously seen as either an SSM or a linear attention <d-cite key="dao2024transformers"/>.

-- Recently, many of these models have been cast into a framework of **test-time training/regression**<d-cite key="liu2024longhorn"></d-cite><d-cite key="sun2024learning"></d-cite><d-cite key="wang2025test"></d-cite><d-cite key="von2025mesanet"></d-cite>, which views the recurrent update as online optimization on some objective for remembering the context.
+- Recently, many of these models have been cast into a framework of **test-time training/regression**<d-cite key="liu2024longhorn"/><d-cite key="sun2024learning"/><d-cite key="wang2025test"/><d-cite key="von2025mesanet"/>, which views the recurrent update as online optimization on some objective for remembering the context.
 The state is viewed as an *associative memory* and parallelization happens through a notion of *minibatch gradient descent*.

 A core commonality is that almost all of these models can be cast into the same SSM equation \eqref{eq:ssm}, with the main axes of variations being in the structure of $A_t$ (Ingredient 2) and corresponding efficient training algorithms (Ingredient 3).
 So I'll use the term **state space model** (or just "modern recurrent model") to refer broadly to this large class of new models, as it captures their main shared characteristics (e.g. SISO linear recurrence with state expansion).
 But of course, there are many other reasonable names given the closely related ideas!

-{% include figure.liquid loading="eager" path="assets/img/2025-07-08-tradeoffs/recurrent_models.png"
+{% include figure.liquid loading="eager" path="https://goombalab.github.io/assets/img/2025-07-08-tradeoffs/recurrent_models.png"
 caption="This figure is from Songlin Yang's excellent <a href='https://arxiv.org/abs/2406.06484'>DeltaNet</a> paper, which shows how the huge proliferation of modern recurrent models all fits into this framework (using linear attention notation)."
 %}